Women in Ecuador: Political rights and participation

-Education
+Education and literacy

+From 1930 to 1940, Ecuadorian women began to take on a more active role in society, fighting for visibility and autonomy while rejecting male domination.
+In 1941, María Angélica Carrillo founded Colegio 24 de Mayo, the first secondary school for women in Quito.
+During the 1940s, women stood out in areas such as literature, music, and art, with Carlota Jaramillo being one of the first to venture into theater and music.
+In 1932, institutions dedicated to women's education, particularly for working-class women, were established, offering training programs in sewing, cooking, and other practical skills.
+These efforts aimed to prepare a skilled working class, both male and female.
+During the same period, Indigenous leaders such as Tránsito Amaguaña and Dolores Cacuango founded bilingual schools in Kichwa and Spanish in Cayambe, marking a significant advancement in Indigenous education.

 Girls traditionally have been less likely to be formally educated than men.
 Traditional gender roles lead women towards 'female jobs', such as nursing and teaching, which are underpaid and under-appreciated.
-Women still have a lower literacy rate than men: as of 2011, the literacy rate was 90.2% female and 93.1% male.
+Women still have a lower literacy rate than men: as of 2022, the literacy rate in Ecuador was 93,95%, 93,05% female and 94,93% male.
 In recent years, several programs have promoted education for the indigenous girls and women.

 The situation for indigenous people is worse.
 When it comes to educational attainment in 1999, while the number for non-indigenous females aged 12–65 was 8.0 years to complete the education, indigenous females had only 3.8 years.
 It means that indigenous women can take less time to study compared to men.
 In terms of school enrollment rate, there is no big difference for primary school because of gender difference and indigenous or not, but indigenous females had much less lower-secondary and higher-secondary enrollment rates.
 For lower-secondary, indigenous females had only 10.08% while non-indigenous females had 59.79%.
 These facts make it more difficult for indigenous people in Ecuador to get a job.
 In Kichwa's case, mestiza women tend to be hired more than Kichwa women because many people assume that indigenous people are not "advanced."
 It is a common idea that mestiza are more intelligent like WASPs.

 Social reproduction happens among women in Ecuador in terms of education.
 According to Shenton's interview, some women had attended a university, own their own business, and they seek to let their daughters do what they did.
 Shenton stated that it is an obligation for educated people to provide their children with the education.
 They hope their children get educated and have more possibilities for their life.

-Reproductive health

-Poor information and access to contraceptive methods often lead to unwanted pregnancies, especially among teenage girls and young women.
-The maternal mortality rate in Ecuador is 110 deaths/100,000 live births (as of 2010).
-The HIV/AIDS rate is 0.6% for adults (aged 15–49), as of 2012 estimates.

-Abortion in Ecuador is illegal, with only few exceptions for special circumstances.
-According to a Human Rights Watch report, legal abortion is usually denied to women, even in the case of rape.
-In recent years, being confronted with the highest teenage pregnancy rate in South America, Ecuador has decided to liberalize its policy regarding contraception, including emergency contraception.